truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

   The page rating icon is now always visible on the top toolbar and the feedback window also functions for new bug reports and improvement suggestions ([NAS-124484](https://ixsystems.atlassian.net/browse/NAS-124484)).
   Clicking **File a ticket** on **System Settings** > **General** also opens the feedback window.

-* A development mode option is added to the base system.
+* A [development mode]({{< relref "DeveloperMode.md" >}}) option is added to the base system.
   Enabling this puts the system in an unsupported state and allows customization of the operating system.

 * systemd-nspawn containers ([Sandboxes]({{< relref "/SCALE/SCALETutorials/Apps/Sandboxes.md" >}})) are added as an unsupported community feature so that an advanced containerization user can deploy custom software in persistent containers.

 * Support is added for data ingest via filesystem (SMB/NFS) clients, allowing users migrating to TrueNAS SCALE to more easily import data from a third party NAS solution ([NAS-123717](https://ixsystems.atlassian.net/browse/NAS-123717)).
+  Supported SMB migration via the TrueNAS Syncthing Enterprise app is arriving in a future 24.04 release.

   <!-- Commenting out Syncthing Migration Content until Enterprise app updated.
 Expected before RC.1 or .0.
 Keyword: SyncDraft  -->
   <!-- Remove comments and fix relref link below when ready to make live -->